 I had a short-lived bookkeeping business before I started blogging (only to find that bookkeeping was not for me).
 How did I fund my business?
 I used a Chase Ink Business Cash card.
 I already had a Chase Sapphire Preferred and Freedom Unlimited, so the Ink Cash was a perfect fit.

-The Ink Cash has a sign-up bonus of 50,000 UR points (or $500 cash back).
+The Ink Cash has a sign-up bonus worth a whopping 50,000 UR points (or $500 cash back).
 You will earn the points after spending just $3,000 in the first 3 months.
-This bonus is fantastic for a no-annual fee card.
+This bonus is one of the highest in the industry for a no-annual fee card.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Chase has multiple options for points redemption: